 This church started in 1898 as Swedish Baptist Church and was originally located in Cambridge, MA.
 It later was known as Evangel Baptist Church, part of the Baptist General Conference.
 In 1948, the foundation was laid for the building at the current site in Belmont.
 The name was changed again in the late 1990’s to the current name of Open Door Baptist Church.

 The church is an independent Baptist church, cooperating in fellowship with the Baptist Bible Fellowship International and other churches of similar faith and practice.
-The current pastor, Bob Butler, began church ministry at two storefronts in north Cambridge prior to locating in Belmont.
-Since that time, the Lord has been Building Lasting Relationships in and through Open Door with people from Belmont and the surrounding communities.
+The Lord continues to Build Lasting Relationships in and through Open Door with people from Belmont and the surrounding communities.

 What kind of church is Open Door?